flipacholas/Architecture-of-consoles/articles/wii.Rmd.md

 ### Development

 As part of the tradition, Nintendo supplied a development kit.
-This one was called **NDEV** `r cite("games-ndev")` and shaped like an enlarged black _brick_.
+This one was called **NDEV** [@games-ndev] and shaped like an enlarged black _brick_.
 NDEV shipped with enhanced I/O and two times the amount of MEM2 (128 MB in total) for debugging purposes.

-The official software suite was named **Revolution SDK** `r cite("games-rsdk")` and it included various tools, compilers, debuggers and frameworks to carry out development (mostly in **C/C++**).
+The official software suite was named **Revolution SDK** [@games-rsdk] and it included various tools, compilers, debuggers and frameworks to carry out development (mostly in **C/C++**).
 Nintendo distributed subsequent updates through a web portal called **Warioworld.com** (now offline/redirected) which only approved developers could access.

 The official SDK relies on IOS calls to interact with the Wii hardware, this is why IOS updates are often correlated to SDK updates.